pnp/PnP-Sites-Core/Core/ProvisioningSchema-2019-03.md

 Attibute|Type|Description
 --------|----|-----------
-Owner|xsd:string|The Owner of the Term Set Item, optional attribute.
+Owner|ReplaceableString|The Owner of the Term Set Item, optional attribute.
 Description|xsd:string|The Description of the Term Set Item, optional attribute.
 IsAvailableForTagging|xsd:boolean|Declares whether the Term Set Item is available for tagging, optional attribute.
 <a name="termset"></a>